cran/BayesianFROC/README.md

               install.packages("BayesianFROC")

-#     Pleaes execute it from the R console (not the R studio console), which installs the released version of `BayesianFROC`
+#     Please execute it from the R console (or the R studio console), which installs the released version of `BayesianFROC`
 ```

-## Shiny Based GUIs
+## GUIs via Shiny

 A single reader and a single modality (SRSM) case